 Conduct innovative research on the fundamental properties of materials through their design, development and characterization in a collaborative inter-university program that spans multiple campuses in the Montana University System.

-Material Science – Doctor of Philosophy (Ph.D.)
+Materials Science – Doctor of Philosophy (Ph.D.)

-As part of a collaborative effort with Montana Tech, the Material Sciences doctorate program at Montana State champions internationally recognized research efforts into biomaterials; materials for energy storage, conversion and conservation; electronic, photonic and magnetic materials; and materials synthesis, processing and fabrication.
+As part of a collaborative effort with Montana Tech, the Materials Science doctorate program at Montana State champions internationally recognized research efforts into biomaterials; materials for energy storage, conversion and conservation; electronic, photonic and magnetic materials; and materials synthesis, processing and fabrication.
 With research activities as diverse as controlling charge transfer between nanoparticles in fuel cells and diagnosing the onset of soft tissue damage through advanced metabolomics, candidates in the Material Sciences program conduct innovative research across two campuses and the unique facilities available.

-Material Sciences doctoral students on the Montana State – Bozeman campus have the opportunity to collaborate with such scientists as researcher Chelsea Heveran, who is leading a project that investigates the potential for using fungi to make recyclable building materials that earned a $500,000 grant from the National Science Foundation.
+Materials Science doctoral students on the Montana State – Bozeman campus have the opportunity to collaborate with such scientists as researcher Chelsea Heveran, who is leading a project that investigates the potential for using fungi to make recyclable building materials that earned a $500,000 grant from the National Science Foundation.

 LendEDU has ranked MSU #1 in Outdoor Recreation, due to its proximity to world-class skiing, blue-ribbon rivers for fishing and seemingly endless hiking opportunities, as well as access to rental equipment from the ASMSU Outdoor Recreation Program.

 The Materials Science doctorate program operates as an innovative program that includes departments, faculty, courses and research infrastructure on both the Montana State – Bozeman and the Montana Tech (Butte) campuses.